 The size of the EHT Compressed Beamforming Report field depends on the values in the EHT MIMO Control field.
-The EHT Compressed Beamforming Report field contains EHT Compressed Beamforming Report information or successive (possibly zero-length) portions thereof in the case of segmented EHT compressed beamforming/CQI report (see 35.7.4 (Rules for generating segmented feedback)).
-EHT Compressed Beamforming Report information is included in the EHT compressed beamforming/CQI report if the Feedback Type subfield in the EHT MIMO Control field indicates SU or MU.
+The EHT Compressed Beamforming Report field contains EHT Compressed Beamforming Report information.
+The EHT Compressed Beamforming Report field is included in the EHT Compressed Beamforming/CQI Report field (9.4.1.77a) if the Feedback Type subfield in the EHT MIMO Control field indicates SU or MU, and is not included otherwise.

 Instruction to TGbe Editor: Update 11be D5.01 P203L54 as shown below.